It’s all about timing. Here’s some insight into how and why flight prices fluctuate — so you can lock in the cheapest fares for your next trip.

-When searching for cheap flights into, out of, and around Canada, you’ve probably noticed that prices change continuously, making it hard to know when to make that all-important booking.
-Here we’ll explain why prices change and how you can use this to your advantage when booking flights.
+When searching for a cheap deal into, out of, or across Canada, you’ve probably noticed that flight prices fluctuate at random – making it hard to really know the best time to book.
+Let's dive into why flight prices change and how you can use this to your advantage.

 Why are flight prices constantly changing?